 Reducing operating time

 Reduce time in the OR by reducing operating time (console time).
 In this sense, it is possible to attribute a higher share of ‘robot-time’ to highly efficient surgeons or train dedicated robotics surgeons with higher efficiency (again, depending on hospital or network strategy).
-In many cases, we still see room to decrease non-operative time in an OR dedicated to robotics surgery (before the console time starts) using a lean room set-up, a clear role and task divisions, parallel tasking, and providing back-up material.
+In many cases, we still see room to decrease non-operative time in an OR dedicated to robotic surgery (before the console time starts) using a lean room set-up, a clear role and task divisions, parallel tasking, and providing back-up material.
 Studies on robot-assisted gynecological procedures (cfr.
 ‘A financial analysis of operating room charges for robot-assisted gynaelogic surgery’, B. Zeybek, T. Oge, C. Kilic, M. Borahay and G. Kilic) find the (median) time before operations to begin to amount to 55 minutes – already increasing cost per procedure with 2-3k ($).

 Standardization of instruments

 There appear to be big cost differences between surgeons, related to instrument use.
 Standardization of instruments across surgeons in similar procedures is estimated to be able to yield considerable cost savings – even more important since additional instruments can be limited use.
 For example, using 4 instead of 5 instruments by using only one needle driver saves up to € 290 – which can amount to 15-20% of the cost difference between robot-assisted and laparoscopic procedures.